-Under some policies, it may also be possible to provide a notice of circumstance, which will bring claims asserted after the policy expires into the policy period when the notice of circumstances was asserted.178 Such notices are often at the discretion of the insured,179 but insurers sometimes raise issues as to the level of particularity required for such notices to be effective.180
+Under some policies, it may also be possible to provide a notice of circumstance that may lead to a claim, which will bring claims asserted after the policy expires into the policy period when the notice was given.
+176 Such notices are often at the discretion of the insured, 177 but sometimes raise issues as to the level of particularity required for such notices to be effective.
+178